-- When you press the m button, red-eye detected by the camera will be corrected and a frame will appear around the corrected portion. - You can zoom the image using the procedures in "Q Magnifying Images" (p.
+- When you press the result of the two press that the two press the result of two presses and a frame will appear around the corrected portion. - You can zoom the image using the procedures in "Q Magnifying Images" (p.
 94).